 Yale University, B.A., summa cum laude

-Tom has been selected by his peers for inclusion in The Best Lawyers in America© 2017 for Employee Benefits (ERISA) Law in Boston, MA.
-He has been listed in Best Lawyers since 2016.
+Tom was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the field of Employee Benefits (ERISA) Law.
+Tom has been listed in Best Lawyers since 2016.

 Tom has been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2021 for Employee Benefits & Executive Compensation (Massachusetts).
 He has also been recognized in Chambers in previous years, and noted for having a “unique ability to boil down complex issues and get to the heart of an issue, and then deliver clear, cogent advice.”